 - Worried about employment and my job.

 Despite being affected by an unprecedented disaster, many survivors expressed gratitude for the relief efforts.
-We would like to thank those who responded to our survey, even those who have lost family members and are living in evacuation shelters.
-The remaining survivors are living witnesses who will pass their stories on to future generations.
-We would like to refrain from analyzing them.
-We hope that the results of the survey will give you an insight into the situation and feelings of the victims of the Great East Japan Earthquake.
-That is my sincere wish.
+We would like to thank those who responded to our survey, especially those who have lost family members and are living in evacuation shelters.
+All survivors are living witnesses who will pass their stories on to future generations.
+Our goal was not to be judgmental.
+We hope that the results of the survey will give you an insight into the real situation and feelings of the victims of the Great East Japan Earthquake.
+That is our sincere wish.

-It was early March, one year after the earthquake.
-Despite the unfavorable snowstorm, eight Mongolian exchange students from Iwate University and a total of 17 staff members from the secretariat visited temporary housing in Kashinai, Miyako City.
-In addition to delivering relief supplies such as clothing and daily necessities, we served Mongolian food, yakisoba, and amazake (sweet sake) to the residents, who were delighted with the food.
+It was early March, a year after the earthquake.
+Despite a snowstorm, eight Mongolian exchange students from Iwate University and 17 staff members from the secretariat visited temporary housing in Kashinai, Miyako City.
+In addition to delivering relief supplies such as clothing and daily necessities, we served Mongolian food, yakisoba, and amazake to the residents, who were delighted with the food.

-In mid-April, we interviewed 24 members of the Iwate Kidney Disease Association (hereafter referred to as “KDA”) in Miyako City about the disaster situation and their medical treatment after the disaster.
+In mid-April, we interviewed 24 members of the Iwate Kidney Disease Association (hereafter referred to as “KDA”) in Miyako City about the disaster situation and their medical treatment afterwards.

-The exchange meeting began with a talk by the executive director of the KDA, who visited the disaster area from island area first time.
+The exchange meeting began with a talk by the executive director of the KDA, who is located inland.
+He was visiting the disaster area along the coast for the first time.
 He said he was speechless at the scale of the disaster he had witnessed.
 At first, the participants did not say much, perhaps because of the pain of the devastation.
-Gradually, however, the participants talked about the problems they had experienced with the food at the evacuation site, such as the fact that when they evacuated to an elementary school, they were given bananas for breakfast, but could not eat them due to the high potassium content.
-At the end of the meeting, members commented that they were able to have a leisurely lunch and teatime after a long absence, and that they were glad to see each other again in one piece.
+Gradually, however, they discussed their problems.
+One unique example was that they were served bananas for breakfast at an elementary school evacuation site.
+Due to their ailments, they couldn’t eat the bananas due to the high potassium content.
+By the end of the meeting, members commented that they appreciated the leisurely lunch and teatime since there had been a long absence for such an opportunity and it was gratifying to see one another safe and sound.

-Food and clothing from “Safety Iwate” were also delivered directly by the Federation.
+Food and clothing from “Safety Iwate” was delivered directly by the Federation.

 The “Exchange and Consultation Meeting for Support of In-Home Treatment” was held jointly with 13 coastal municipalities to publicize the “Services and Supports for Persons with Disabilities Act”.

-The motivation for holding the event was based on requests to “hear directly from patients with intractable diseases” and “hold an exchange meeting at the municipal level,” as well as a strong desire to “keep the disaster from fading away”.
+The motivation for holding the event was based on requests to “hear directly from patients with intractable diseases” and “hold an exchange meeting at the municipal level,” as well as a strong desire to “keep the disaster top of mind”.

-The Health and National Health Insurance Section of the Iwate Prefectural Health and Welfare Department sent out information to 2044 recipient card holders of specified diseases, and of the above, 129 people attended the meeting.
+The Health and National Health Insurance Section of the Iwate Prefectural Health and Welfare Department sent out information to 2044 recipient card holders covering specific diseases.
+Of which, 129 attended the meeting.

-While recovery has been slow, the people in all of these areas have been struggling with illness and life, and are trying their best to recover.
-“I am happy to see you all”.
-“We hope you will come again next year,” said the participants as they warmly exchanged information.
+The recovery has been slow, and the people in all of these areas have been struggling with illness and life in general, but are trying their best to move forward.
+As they warmly exchanged information, a few participants noted “I am happy to see you all” and “We hope you will come again next year”.

-Mr. Sawayama, who has a neurological intractable disease, spinocerebellar degeneration, and who has been creating poetry and self-publishing his works, lost his best friend with muscular dystrophy, with whom he had been working on a picture book, in the earthquake disaster.
-The best friend illustrated Ms. Sawayama’s stories and co-authored and self-published two picture books between 2006 and 2008.
+Mr. Sawayama, who has a neurological intractable disease, spinocerebellar degeneration, and who has been creating poetry and self-publishing his works, lost his best friend who had muscular dystrophy in the earthquake disaster.
+His friend had been working on a picture book.
+He illustrated Mr. Sawayama’s stories and co-authored and self-published two picture books between 2006 and 2008.

 He produced about 30 works, including poems addressed to his late friend.

-Until then, his style had been characterized by a casual, unobtrusive depiction of everyday life, but after the disaster, “I began to think more about the weight of life.
-Although he no longer has a close friend who draws illustrations for him, he would like to continue to express what he feels in his poems.
+Until then, his style had been characterized by a casual, unobtrusive depiction of everyday life, but after the disaster, “I began to think more about the weight of life.”
+Although he no longer had his close friend who drew illustrations for him, he would like to continue to express what he feels in his poems.